connexcs/docs/docs/customer/customer.md

 By clicking on `+` button we can add customer (see [**Create Customers**](https://docs.connexcs.com/customer/customer/#create-customers) below for details.)

 **Refresh**: Refreshing the page, helpful when making edits or looking at real-time changes.
 This page is built as a web app, so some information will update automatically.

+**SQL**: The **SQL Query** option allows you to run a query.

 **Bulk Upload**: Upload several Customers at the same time, by importing a spreadsheet file (.csv file) into ConnexCS.